YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 <p align = "center">
   <img src="./Images/8.png" width="500" />
 </p>
-So for a Simple code of a watch written in the C language, the compiler compiles the code and makes it in assembly language which is then given to an assembler to be decoded into binary Language.
+So for a Simple code of a watch written in the C language, the compiler compiles the code and makes it in assembly language, which is then given to an assembler to be decoded into binary Language.
 <img src="./Images/11.png" />
 In the image, we can see the RISC-V instruction set that will be implemented on the hardware, given is the physical Layout of the same.
 <img src="./Images/12.png"/>